Council (Scouting America): Councils by size

-The BSA categorizes councils by size.
+Scouting America categorizes councils by size.
 Currently, there are five categories of council: (1) Mega Councils (the top 20 local Councils by youth membership and units), (2) Metro Councils (the next 20 or so local Councils), (3) Medium Councils, (4) Small Market Councils, and (5) Community Councils, which are the smallest, normally taking in large neighborhoods or one or two cities.
 Geographically, a council like the Montana Council serving most of the state of Montana, or the Midnight Sun Council serving the interior of Alaska have the largest coverage areas, but relatively few Scouts.
 Council size may also fluctuate because of mergers, like the repeated merger and splitting of the Monterey Bay Area Council (#025) and the Santa Clara County Council (#055).

-The BSA implements a system to classify the councils.
-For simplicity, the systems is based on the organization’s budget.
+Scouting America implements a system to classify the councils.
+For simplicity, the systems is based on the organization's budget.